bob-cd/bob/concepts/artifact.md

 is akin to an abstract object store where Bob can store and retrieve artifacts.

 An artifact provider is any system which has the following properties:
-- It is a web server
+- It is a web server.
 - It is reachable from the network that Bob is in.
 - Exposes an endpoint at `/bob_request/<path>` which:
   - When a `GET` request is made on it, the corresponding artifact is sent back.